 - Embarrassment when nude or wearing form-fitting clothing

-While labial hypertrophy usually does not affect one’s health, consideration of a labiaplasty may be necessary when enlarged labia minora (inner labial folds) diminish your quality of life or prevent you from fully engaging in certain activities.
+While labial hypertrophy usually does not affect one’s health, consideration of a labiaplasty may be necessary when enlarged labia minora start to impact your quality of life or prevent you from fully engaging in certain activities.

 - Removal of stretched or excess labial tissue